Kapranov/taxgig_2020/apps/chat/README.md

 ## Features roadmap

-Feature:
+- As a client I want to be associated to a user so that other client can see who send messages
-  As a client I want to be associated to a user so that other client can see who send messages
+- As a client I want to be associated to a user so that other clients can see who send messages
 - Multiple Rooms support
 - A Websockets server implementation so that we can support web clients
 - A minimal frontend to allow users to subscribe to each room, sending